mantassteckis/zenv-1/docs/LEADERBOARD_IMPLEMENTATION.md

 ## Conclusion

-The leaderboard system is currently functional with basic ranking capabilities.
-The foundation is solid with proper data architecture and API design.
-The next phase should focus on implementing timeframe filters and user consent mechanisms to provide a complete leaderboard experience.
+The leaderboard system is now **fully functional** with comprehensive multi-timeframe filtering capabilities.
+The implementation includes:

+- **Complete timeframe support** with dedicated Firestore collections for optimal performance
+- **Real-time updates** via Cloud Functions that automatically populate leaderboard collections
+- **Visual feedback** showing users which filter is active and the data source
+- **Robust error handling** with fallback mechanisms and comprehensive logging
+- **Performance optimization** using dedicated collections instead of expensive aggregations

+The system provides a solid foundation for future enhancements like test type filtering and user consent mechanisms.
+All core leaderboard functionality is complete and working as designed.